enphysoft/search-gmail-using-message-id/README.md

 Note that you need to remove brackets "<" and ">", enclosing the Message ID and attach it to "rfc822msgid:".
 Copy this to your Gmail search window and you can immediately find the mail that you want to retrieve.

-## an URL of a Message ID of Gmail
+## A unique URL of a Message ID for Gmail
 Instead this link also works in much convenient way:

 `https://mail.google.com/mail/u/0/#search/rfc822msgid%3A806d9c0c-ffe2-7c3b-5775-f0ae1cd2b5da%40gmail.com`